-Students will be allowed to use office/classroom telephones to call parents for needed school items.
+Students will be allowed to use classroom telephones, with the permission of the classroom teacher, to call parents for needed school items.
 Students will not be permitted to use the phone to make social arrangements.
 All personal/social plans should be made outside of school.
-The use of cell phones is not permitted.
+The use of cell phones is not permitted and all cell phones and personal devices connected to those cell phones, should be turned off and locked away in a locker.